Exploring Unsupervised Anomaly Detection with Quantum Boltzmann Machines in Fraud Detection: Evaluation

-Using the optimized hyperparameters we now explore the result quality of the \emph{D-Wave 2000Q} and the \emph{Advantage 4.1} were available in comparison with the SA sampler and the RBM baseline.
-Table \ref{fig:hardware_comparison} depicts the obtained results, which show that the Quantum Annealers are (still) outperformed by the classical approaches.
+Using the optimized hyperparameters, we now explore the result quality of the \emph{D-Wave 2000Q} and the \emph{Advantage 4.1} in comparison with the SA sampler and the RBM baseline.
+Table~\ref{fig:hardware_comparison} depicts the obtained results, which show that the Quantum Annealers are (still) outperformed by the classical approaches.
 Both quantum annealers missed one anomaly and thus achieved an identical recall.
 The \emph{Advantage 4.1} however identified less false positives according to its $62\%$ higher precision.

 Fig.~\ref{fig:Energies} shows a compact overview for comparing the energy levels in form of a box plot.
 Interestingly, the variance in the purely classical RBM approach is significantly lower than for all QBM variants, which might be caused by the less complex model, as it does not have any lateral neuron connections.
 Comparing the three QBM results, we clearly see that SA achieved the best performance, which makes sense, as the hyperparameters were trained for it.
-For the D-Wave QPUs a clear improvement can be observed for the newer \emph{Advantage 4.1} system compared to the older emph{2000Q} model, which give the promising outlook of outperforming purely classical approaches with future hardware generations if this trend continues.
+For the D-Wave QPUs a clear improvement can be observed for the newer \emph{Advantage 4.1} system compared to the older \emph{2000Q} model, which give the promising outlook of outperforming purely classical approaches with future hardware generations if this trend continues.
+We expect the main reasons for this to be the higher error rate of the \emph{2000Q} and the larger number of employed qubits, as its weaker connectivity demands for more ancillary qubits for the same number of hidden units.

-\section{Conclusion}
+\section{\uppercase{Conclusion}}

 Our results indicate that QBMs can outperform their classically employed analog (RBMs) for unsupervised anomaly detection in terms of training steps and result quality.
 With limited access to quantum hardware however, we were unable to yield evidence for this claim when using Quantum Annealers as samplers, most probably because the hyperparameter tuning was conducted using a simulated annealing sampler that merely approximates the QPU results.
-Furthermore, the results show that the current D-Wave \emph{Advantage 4.1} QPU achieves significantly better performance than its predecessor \emph{D-Wave 2000Q}, suggesting a possible quantum advantage given that the hardware performance continues to improve similarly in the future.
+Furthermore, the results show that the more recent D-Wave \emph{Advantage 4.1} QPU achieves significantly better performance than its predecessor \emph{D-Wave 2000Q}, even suggesting a possible quantum advantage in case that the hardware performance continues to improve similarly in the future.

 To improve the results of the quantum approach for future work, we suggest to implement a classical sampler that more closely matches the results of the utilized quantum hardware in a high performance computing oriented programming language to improve the accuracy and statistical relevance of the hyperparameter search.
 If successful, this should allow an upscaling to a more realistic dataset dimensionality to gradually approach the limitations of classical approaches for this task.
 This should also facilitate the usage of a dataset containing benign and malicious anomalies, to allow for comparing the results of the QBM with classical baselines in this regard.
 Furthermore, a closer evaluation in terms of training steps for a higher number of data points would be very interesting, as we expect our approach to be more efficient than the classical baselines in this regard, based on our experimental results.